PRQL/prql-query/README.md

     $ pq my_query.prql | mysql -h myhost -d mydb -u myuser -p mypassword

 Similarly for MS SQL Server and other databases.

-### Environment Variables

-If you plan to work with the same database repeatedly, then specifying the details each time quickly becomes tedious. `pq` allows you to supply all command line arguments from environment variables with a `PQ_` prefix.
-So for example the same query from above could be achieved with:

-    $ export PQ_DATABASE="postgresql://username:password@host:port/database"
-    $ pq 'from my_schema.my_table | take 5'

-### .env files

-Environment variables can also be read from a `.env` files.
-Since you probably don't want to expose your database credentials at the shell, it makes sense to put these in a `.env` file.
-This also allows you to set up directories with configuration for common environments together with common queries for that environment, for example:

-    $ mkdir prod
-    $ cd prod
-    $ echo 'PQ_DATABASE="postgresql://username:password@host:port/database"' > .env
-    $ pq 'from my_schema.my_table | take 5'

-Or say that you have a `status_query.prql` that you need to run for a number of environments with .env files set up in subdirectories:

-    $ for e in prod uat dev; do cd $e && pq ../status_query.prql; done

 ### Querying data in files